gavinlenuzza-rgb/WAN-project-with-Packet-tracer/README.md

 - Melbourne LAN is connected to the HQ-Melbourne router.
 - Sydney LAN is connected to the B-Sydney router.
 - Canberra LAN is connected to the B-Canberra router.
 - Adelaide LAN is connected to the B-Adelaide router.

+  <h2>Requirement</h2>
+You need to configure and verify the proposed network in a simulated environment and ensure that it is ready for actual implementation.

 <h2>Network Diagram</h2>

-<h2>Tech stack</h2>
-a Quick snapshot

 <h2>Screenshots</h2>